Mother's Day 2020: These are our 15 favorite gifts

 Most of us have been washing our hands more -- and more vigorously -- than ever before, so this could be one of the most thoughtful and topical Mother's Day gifts that she'll love.
 After a few weeks of this, my hands had become red and raw.
 This is the hand cream that helped nurse my paws back to health.
 It's organic, imported from Paris and -- at under $15 -- still quite affordable.
 Highly recommended.

-All moms should have a face mask for when they're out in public.
+All moms should have a face mask for when they're out in public, and this is another one of those topical Mother's Day gifts that they'll love.
 With the shortage of N95 and surgical face masks, cloth coverings are the next best option.
 Though the usual outlets may be sold out, plenty of DIY-ers are making masks at home and selling them on Etsy.
 Some sellers carry sizes for adults and kids, so make sure you check the size before buying the mask to make sure you're getting one that fits.
 Read more about where you can buy face masks online.

 While good news is in such short supply, it might be nice to give your mom a monthly dose of it -- in a real-life print newspaper.
 For $7 a month (or $77 for a whole year), a Good Good Good membership includes a home-delivered paper (plus another copy donated to a hospital or school), a weekly email with tips on making a positive difference and discounts from "brands doing good."